Ctgoyette/final-project-music-player/README.md

-Note: This README File is not properly formatted when viewed on github.
-Open in a text editor for best viewing
+Note: This README File is not properly formatted when viewed normally.
+For best viewing, click on the README and click on 'open with source blob'.

 SUMMARY: